Skip to main content

 Handling Rendering Constraints and Protocol Compliance

-Media Query Extraction Pipeline
+Media Query Preservation

 Dark mode compatibility requires careful handling of color inversion and background overrides.
 Automated pipelines can inject prefers-color-scheme media queries alongside explicit data-theme attributes, streamlining the implementation of Dark Mode Email CSS without manual template duplication.